 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's primary exposure to credit risk is on its bank accounts and term deposits, whose balances at October 31, 2010 were \$100,000 and \$700,005 respectively.
-The bank account and the term deposits are each held with major Canadian financial institutions.
-As both the Company's cash and cash equivalents are held by two Canadian financial institutions, there is a concentration of credit risk with these institutions.
-This risk is managed by using major banks and credit unions that are high credit quality financial institutions as determined by rating agencies.
+The Company's primary exposure to credit risk is on its bank accounts and term deposits, whose balances at January 31, 2011 were \$489,092 and \$1,700,005 respectively.
+The bank account and the term deposits are each held with two major Canadian financial institutions.
+As both of the Company's cash and cash equivalents are held by two Canadian financial institutions, the concentration of credit risk with these financial institutions is minimal.
+This risk is managed by using major financial institutions that are high credit quality financial institutions as determined by rating agencies.
 The Company's secondary exposure to risk is on its receivables.
 This risk is minimal as receivables consist primarily of refundable government sales taxes.